Samples¶

 | 12 | Feeding Frenzy Benchmark | Performance benchmark comparing partition approaches and iteration styles |

-Running the Samples¶
+Running the samples¶

-Sample Architecture: Bootstrap & CompositionRoot¶
+Sample architecture: Bootstrap & CompositionRoot¶

-Each sample uses a simple two-class pattern to wire everything together:
+Each sample uses a two-class pattern:

 // Simplified — each sample's composition root looks roughly like this: